KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-AareGuru by buge](https://github.com/buge/MMM-AareGuru)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-AareGuru.js`: Replace it with built-in fetch.

 ## [MMM-AC-aseag by j-hiller](https://github.com/j-hiller/MMM-AC-aseag)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-AC-aseag.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.